jamesqquick/vercel-ship-ppr-workshop/README.md

   );
 }
 ```
-Lastly, you can incorporate streaming and loading by importing the `Suspense` component from React, wrapping the `ProductList` component with it, and adding a simple `fallback`.
+Lastly, you can incorporate streaming and loading by importing the `Suspense` component from React, wrapping the `ProductList` component with it, and adding a simple loading text as the `fallback`.
 This will allow you to show a fallback UI while the product data is being fetched.

 ```tsx